 And there you have it.
 Decision made.
 Neither of us speaks Arabic, or French, or Spanish.
 We don’t have friends or family anywhere nearby.
 Honestly, we don’t know much about Morocco.

 But we do know how to open our minds and hearts to a different culture, how to communicate with smiles, and how to breathe and meditate when it gets tough.
 It won’t all be beautiful vistas, elegant décor, and mint tea, and that’s just fine.
 We’ll face the hard times together, supporting each other and knowing that growth comes from being challenged.

-In the meantime, we have one more week in Byron, a road trip to Sydney, and a few days in London then Brighton before we land in Morocco.
-If you're near any of those places and you want to catch up for yoga, acro, a hug or some vegan eats, get in touch!
+In the meantime, we have a week in Sydney, a few days in London then Brighton, then we land in Morocco.
+If you’re near any of those places and you want to catch up for yoga, acro, a hug or some vegan eats, get in touch!

 Love you! xx